Sienci-Labs/Resources/longmill/assembly/ytsb-lm-xz-axis-gantry.md

 <img class="size-medium wp-image-1001 aligncenter" src="https://resources.sienci.com/wp-content/uploads/2021/05/1-05-850x478.jpg" alt="" width="850" height="478" />

 Prepare four sets of both these assemblies and set them aside for later.

 <h2>Z-axis motor sub-assembly</h2>

 <img class="size-medium wp-image-1002 aligncenter" src="https://resources.sienci.com/wp-content/uploads/2021/05/1-06-parts-850x513.jpg" alt="" width="850" height="513" />

 Keep your M5 hardware nearby.
 Look back into the green bag to get the bag filled with flange bearings, and another containing two pulleys and a belt.
 In the orange-dotted box you’ll want to grab the bubble-wrapped steel plate, and turning to the identical-looking green-dotted box you’ll want to get the plastic Z-axis mount.
-Inside the short, wide box you’ll find the stepper motors and their cables; you need the one that is specifically labeled on the back to be <b>threaded</b>.
+Inside the short, wide box you’ll find the stepper motors and their cables; you need the one that is specifically labelled on the back to be <b>threaded</b>.

 [caption id="attachment_1003" align="aligncenter" width="850"]<img class="wp-image-1003 size-medium" src="https://resources.sienci.com/wp-content/uploads/2021/05/1-07-850x421.jpg" alt="" width="850" height="421" /> Labelled with THREADED[/caption]